prranavv/CPAMM/README.md

 ## Features

-- **Pool creation** — create a liquidity pool for any SPL token pair using a unique seed parameter, allowing multiple pools per pair
+- **Permissionless pool creation** — anyone can create a liquidity pool for any SPL token pair using a unique seed parameter, allowing multiple pools per pair
+- **PDA-custodied vaults** — pool reserves are held in associated token accounts owned by the config PDA, ensuring only the program can move funds
 - **Constant product swaps** — token prices determined algorithmically by the `x × y = k` invariant
 - **LP token minting** — liquidity providers receive LP tokens proportional to their share of the pool, redeemable for underlying assets at any time
-- **Minimum liquidity lock** — first deposit permanently locks 1000 LP token units to prevent the pool from being fully drained (a la Uniswap V2)
+- **Minimum liquidity lock** — first deposit permanently locks 1000 LP token units to prevent the pool from being fully drained (à la Uniswap V2)
 - **Proportional withdrawals** — burn LP tokens to receive your exact share of both pool reserves
 - **Ratio-preserving deposits** — subsequent deposits are automatically adjusted to maintain the current pool ratio
 - **Fixed-point arithmetic** — uses `I64F64` fixed-point math for precise ratio calculations, avoiding floating-point rounding errors